DeepwaterExploration/legacydocs/docs/products/explorehd.md

 **The instructions below are for customers who may want more control over H264 compression and other settings on the camera**

-In order to have full access to H264 controls when streaming via linux, you will need to install our driver.
+In order to have full access to H264 controls when streaming via Linux, you will need to install our driver.

 [https://github.com/DeepwaterExploration/exploreHD_Controls/tree/main/explorehd_camera_controls](https://github.com/DeepwaterExploration/exploreHD_Controls/tree/main/explorehd_camera_controls)